 The actual equation to calculate ROI is quite simple.
 If you’ve worked your way through establishing benchmarks, you’ve already done the hard work!
 First, determine the value gained or lost by comparing the data points of your benchmarks.
 For example:

 Data point after change (#loans/month x avg $ net loan unit revenue) – Data point before change (#loans/month x avg $ net loan unit revenue) = $ Net Loan Revenue Gain/Loss

 Continue to get more precise by repeating that comparison across additional “non-competitive” metrics.
 If you’re producing more loans AND working less overall hours at the same time, those are both gains/losses that can be combined to determine your overall change.

-Use the following formula to input your data and determine your percent return on your investment over the chosen time interval, being careful to ensure all data points are in relative terms.
+Use the following formula to input your data and determine your percent return on your investment over the time interval.
+Make sure to be careful to ensure all data points are in relative terms.